 - Use standard deviation when you want to give more weight to larger deviations and when you need a measure that is mathematically tractable for further analysis.
 It is preferred when the dataset is assumed to be normally distributed, and outliers are considered genuine data points that should influence the measure of spread.

-- Use absolute deviation when you want to minimize the influence of outliers and when you need a more robust measure of spread.
+- Use absolute deviation when you want to minimize the influence of outliers and when you need a more solid measure of spread.
 It is preferred when the dataset contains extreme values that might disproportionately affect the standard deviation.

 Advantages and Disadvantages